Researching your ancestors in the pre-1850 census records presents unique challenges. You can make sense of those tick marks and find your ancestors!

 Where did your ancestor go?
 How can you determine exactly who is in the household?
 How do you even know if you have the correct family?

-Yes, these pre-1850 census records and those tick marks can provide you with valuable information on your ancestors.
+Yes, these pre-1850 census records and those tick marks/numbers in age group columns CAN provide you with valuable information on your ancestors.

 How to Make Sense of Those Tick Marks on Pre-1850 Census Records